chasegarsee/Github-Gists-Favorites/github-gists-favorites/README.md

 I would want to cache or save username requests and/or payloads locally so that if the user had a certain set of github users they like looking for new gists in, the app wouldn't make any unnecessary api requests.

+### Add application and fetch loading state

+Add a loading state and indicaton for users to see when fetching new users and gists.

 ### Add Pagination

 I would add pagination so that the users can view fewer gists at a time, and toggle through pages if they wanted to see more.